openfga/vscode-ext/docs/DEVELOPMENT.md

 ## Getting Started

 - Run `npm install` in the root directory.
 This installs all necessary npm modules.
-- Run `npm run compile && npm run test-node` to execute the client node test suite.
+- Run `npm run compile` in the root directory build both server and client code.

 ## Distribution (Optional)